esmnext/esmx/examples/docs/src/en/guide/essentials/module-linking.md

 ## Configuration Guide

-Module Link configuration is located in the `modules` field of the `entry.node.ts` file, containing three core configuration items:
+Module Linking configuration is located in the `modules` field of the `entry.node.ts` file, containing three core configuration items:

 ### Basic Configuration